spencertipping/nfu/README.md

 NFU_SORT_COMPRESS=                      # program to compress disk temps
 ```

+You can set `NFU_NO_PAGER` to any truthy string value to prevent nfu from using
+`less` to preview results sent to a terminal.

 ## Commands
 `nfu` chains commands together just like a shell pipeline.
 This means that
 order matters; `nfu -sc` and `nfu -cs` do two completely different things.